A whole chicken is perfect for a family meal or small dinner party. But when you're just cooking for one or two, that's a heck of a lot of bird.

 The wings and legs are obviously the most delicious ever so we tend to eat those parts first with a hefty side of roasted vegetables, mashed sweet potatoes, quinoa and/or a salad.

-Add Crock Pot Rotisserie Chicken to your meal plan here.
+Click here to add Crock Pot Rotisserie Chicken to your client’s meal plan.

 Store leftovers: After dinner, I'll separate the meat from the carcass.
 You can leave this for the next day but the process is a bit easier when the meat is warm.
 Freeze any leftover chicken you don't plan to eat within the next 2 days.